 • Acquired practicum experience at two independent sites.

-Hours are projected; including hours to be accrued this training year, prior to beginning internship.
+Hours are to be projected; projection should include hours to be accrued this training year, prior to beginning internship.

 Interns from both Ph.D. and Psy.D. programs are encouraged to apply.
 While interns from APA-accredited programs in Clinical and Counseling Psychology will be given preference, the Consortium will consider applicants from non-APA accredited programs if coursework is equivalent in breadth and depth to APA-accredited programs.